 Yes, parent help is welcome, needed, and, dare we say, expected in Creative Writing.
-Parents serve as liaisons between department head Heather Woodward, the PTSA and other parents; they provide publicity for performances, and sell food and umläuts at these same events; they lend their time on audition days to speak with parents of prospective C-dubs, and lend their homes for potluck dinners.
+Parents serve as liaisons between department head Heather Woodward, the PTSA, and other parents; they provide publicity for performances, and sell concessions at these same events; they lend their time on audition days to speak with parents of prospective C-dubs, and lend their homes for various department events.
 Grant applications written by parents — along with financial contributions from parents — have funded artists-in-residence and department supplies and software.
-This website was created and, for its first three years, maintained on a volunteer basis by a parent.
 To emphasize the importance of parent involvement, at least one parent/guardian is required to meet with director Heather Woodward at the outset of the prospective student’s audition.

 What about college?

 Many parents wonder how college opportunities are affected by the intense, early focus of an arts school education.
 We can say that CW grads overwhelmingly go on to higher education, and do so at a wide range of national and international schools.
-The list of schools accepting SOTA C-dub graduates now includes Harvard, Yale, Columbia, NYU, Sarah Lawrence, McGill, Edinburgh, Mills, Shimer, Lewis and Clark, Bard, and various UC branches.
+The list of schools accepting SOTA C-dub graduates includes Harvard, Yale, Columbia, NYU, Princeton, Sarah Lawrence, McGill, University of Edinburgh, Mills, Bard, UC Berkeley, UCLA and others.
 Individual effort always trumps program elements, of course, but C-dub applications certainly get a boost from the emphasis on high-level writing and analytical skills, from close contacts with working writers, and from four years of internship, community service, and performance experience.